 What They Found

 After a 3-month intensive multimodal treatment course, the 17-year-old patient's rhinocerebral mucormycosis was brought under appropriate control.
-This allowed her to proceed with a hematopoietic stem cell transplant for her leukemia, with continued intravenous antifungal therapy planned.
+This allowed her to proceed with a hematopoietic stem cell transplant for her leukaemia, with continued intravenous antifungal therapy planned.

 Canadian Relevance